anetczuk/dk-mage/doc/config.ini.md

 ## Example 3: 10000,40000:60000
 #init_gold_amount =

+## Creatures limit of human player.
+Parameter is passed to 'MAX_CREATURES' script command.
+Number will be random from given set.
+## Type: NUMERIC_SET of unsigned integers
+#creatures_limit =

+## Attitude of enemy AI.
+Parameter is passed to 'COMPUTER_PLAYER' script command.
+Number will be random from given set.
+## Used in cave and maze mode.
+## Oficially supported values: 0, 1, 3, 4, 5 or 10
+## Type: NUMERIC_SET of unsigned integers
+#enemy_keeper_attitude = 0

+## Number of rooms enemy keeper have at start apart of dungeon heart and portal.
+## Used in cave and maze mode.
+## Type: NUMERIC_SET of unsigned integers
+#enemy_keeper_rooms_number = 11

+## Creatures limit of enemy keeper can have.
+Parameter is passed to 'MAX_CREATURES' script command.
+Number will be random from given set.
+## Used in cave and maze mode.
+## Type: NUMERIC_SET of unsigned integers
+#enemy_keeper_creatures_limit = 50

 ## Additional goodies for human player: reveal map special item, additional 20 mistresses and +200 000 to initial gold.
 ## To disable comment-out parameter.
 ## Type: any string